“Do children taken seriously ever ask permission?”

 Good gracious no!
 (Well, no more than we might ask them permission generally, like before entering someone’s private space or bedroom, or before using someone else’s property, or before sharing someone’s private information, etc.) In case it is not obvious why there is none of the usual asking permission parents expect their children to do, the above question is like asking:

-When we switch the question to be about adults, the paternalism becomes obvious.
-Taking Children Seriously relationships are horizontal, equal, non-coercive relationships rather than vertical, top-down, authoritarian relationships.
-Children are sovereign individuals who own themselves and have as much right to control their own lives as we adults have to control ours.
+When you ask the same question about adults, the paternalism becomes obvious.
+Taking Children Seriously relationships are horizontal, equal, noncoercive relationships rather than vertical, top-down, authoritarian relationships.
+Children are sovereign individuals who own themselves and have as much right to control their own lives as adults have to control theirs.

 See also: my Oxford Karl Popper Society talk: Taking Children Seriously: a new view of children